-- Which keywords and phrases researchers in your field use to search for literature.
-Avoid vague or broad keywords or phrases which would return a large number of results.
+- Think about using the keywords and phrases that researchers in your field use to search the literature.
+Avoid vague or broad keywords or phrases which would return numerous results.
 If your research covers several disciplines make sure you use the vocabularies relevant for all the disciplines.

 - Repeating keywords and phrases several times.
 Search engines give more weight to repeated phrases, but make sure it reads well.

 Use the correct institutional affiliation